 Practical Notes

-• Downtown parking is free after 6pm and on weekends.
+• Downtown parking is free after 6pm and on weekends along most streets.

-• The Flagstaff Festival of Science (September) and Flagstaff Mountain Film Festival (February) bring additional visitors and programming.
+• The Flagstaff Festival of Science (September) and the Flagstaff Mountain Film Festival (February) bring additional visitors and cultural programming that complement the arts calendar.